Digitalbrainstem/ejs-grammar/README.md

 1. Create helpers to auto format code
 2. Add other tags from EJS
 3. Create routines for special instances of EJS.
+4. Add support for EJS inside of double quotes in html tags.

 # Contact #